Amaka202/daydream-frontend/README.md

-My DayDream is an online Journal where users can privately and securely pen down their toughts and feelings.
+My DayDream is an online Journal where users can privately and securely pen down their thoughts and feelings.
 It also has a reminder feature where users can set and get email reminders.

 Built with React, Redux, Redux Thunk